Sijo: Sasol sijo

 The sasol sijo, an expanded form of the pyeong sijo that originated in the Goryeo dynasty, became popular in the 18th century.
 The word sasol means "close-stitched" or "closely set" and sasol sijo simply means "chatty" or "narrative" sijo.
 Sasol sijo loosely observed the basic format of sijo: fifteen-syllable lines for the first, second, and last lines.
 However, its middle section was expanded by adding additional phrases.
 During this time, most writers of sasol sijo took an interest in the life of the commoners.
 The writers of sasol sijo include women, yangban, chungin (the upper-middle class), and commoners.
 The authors tended to write in a manner that was more down to earth, and often rough and comical.
 Due to the themes relating to a commoner's ordinary life, most of the writers of sasol sijo remained anonymous.
 There has been speculation made about their anonymity, which could possibly be because of their humbleness to not have their names remembered.
 Furthermore, sasol sijo is significant in terms of how it changed the structure of sijo.
 However, it is not a form that is still used today.

 Themes varied between pyeong sijo and sasol sijo.
-As pyeong sijo was created in the Goryeo Dynasty (918–1392), many Buddhist values could be seen in early pyeong sijo.
-Then, in the Joseon Dynasty (1392–1910), the upper class in Korea upheld Confucian values.
+As pyeong sijo was created in the Goryeo dynasty (918–1392), many Buddhist values could be seen in early pyeong sijo.
+Then, in the Joseon dynasty (1392–1910), the upper class in Korea upheld Confucian values.
 Meanwhile, sasol sijo was written about common life and didn't uphold the expectations of Confucianism.
 There was an increase in the number of works focusing on love, whether that was carnal love, love-sickness, etc. Traditional pyeong sijo avoided discussing sex or love in this manner.
 Additionally, sasol sijo tended to include sarcasm, humor, and rough language associated with the common people.

 While themes differ between sasol sijo and pyeong sijo, the most obvious difference between the two is their structure.
 Like pyeong sijo, sasol sijo consists of three lines, where the first line introduces the topic, the second line expands on the topic, and the third line provides a twist or a neat conclusion.
-In sasol sijo, the first and second lines are much longer compared to the three lines in regular sijo.
+In sasol sijo, the first and second lines are much longer than the three lines in regular sijo.
 If only one line of sijo is expanded, it is called os sijo meaning "slightly altered sijo".
 More than one line expanded is sasol sijo and usually, the last line maintains the original structure of the last line in pyeong sijo and begins with a 3-syllable unit.
 Not having a fixed limit to the length of the sasol sijo meant that it is the content that directs the form and not the form that directs the content.
 This allows an unruly play of words and images.
 Below is an example of sasol sijo: